 graduate level and elementary school teaching

-- Katy teaches graduate level education courses in service learning
+- Katy teachers graduate level education courses in service learning

 - She is currently a sixth grade teacher in Vermont